SarTais/syosetu-ui-translation/README.md

 This repository is currently an early scaffold.
 The goal is to grow it into a modular userscript that builds to one installable `.user.js` file for Tampermonkey or Violentmonkey.

+## Purpose

+This userscript translates Syosetu UI labels without running full-page machine translation.

+The main reason is reliability: browser translators such as Google Translate can rewrite Syosetu markup, form values, links, and button text in ways that break site controls.
+This project keeps the original page behavior intact while localizing stable UI text, translated keyword labels, and helper controls.

 ## Current Scope

 The first version includes the project structure and the basic runtime pipeline: